CyberKnife Treatment for Cancer Recurrences

 Recurrence of cancer is often emotionally deflating for patients and their loved ones who have endured treatment and hope of recovery only to face the same issues again.

 Far too often, patients treated with traditional radiation require additional treatment.
 Radiotherapy with CyberKnife can manage and reduce future cancer recurrences.
+Learn more about CyberKnife, request an appointment online.

 The accuracy CyberKnife provides allows clinicians to deliver high doses of radiation more safely than traditional radiation therapy — and more efficiently than other radiotherapy treatments—because the small size of the radiation field and it’s ability to avoid giving critical parts of the body around the recurrent tumor any significant amount of additional treatment.